 Our Aircraft’s History

-The final location of this Cobra was in July 1988 with Troop Q, 4th Squadron, 107th Armored Cavalry Squadron, Ohio Air National Guard in North Canton, Ohio.
+- July 1988 – Troop Q, 4th Squadron, 107th Armored Cavalry Squadron, Ohio Air National Guard in North Canton, Ohio.

 Specifications & Performance (AH-1G):